 The process can be very challenging and overwhelming, especially for veterans who are severely disabled by their illness.
 For this reason, it is best to contact a specialized attorney to help you reopen your VA claim and eventually obtain the maximum disability compensation you are eligible for.
 Veteran Marines whose cause of illness is toxic exposure at Camp Lejeune can receive up to $3,000 per month as disability compensation, which can be extremely useful for those who struggle financially due to the cost of healthcare and treatment.

 To reopen a VA disability claim, "new and material" evidence must be submitted, which refers to proof the veteran has not included before in their claim.
 Still, the new evidence cannot be just new medical records, as something substantial must be provided to reopen the claim.
 Only a resourceful attorney can determine which information and documents can represent "new and material" evidence, so if you are a veteran who struggles with a disease as a consequence of drinking contaminated water at Camp Lejeune and was denied VA benefits, we encourage you to get in touch with us.

 We will help you obtain VA benefits if you are a Camp Lejeune toxic exposure victim

-Our attorneys and legal team have been dedicating their endeavors to providing quality assistance to toxic exposure victims for over 25 years, and they will gladly help you file both a Camp Lejeune toxic water claim or lawsuit and a VA claim.
+Our attorneys and legal team have been dedicating their endeavors to providing quality assistance to toxic exposure victims for over 25 years, and they will gladly help you file both a Camp Lejeune water contamination claim/lawsuit and a VA claim.